 In 1974, Dali opened the Teatro Museo in Figueres, Spain.
-This was followed by retrospectives in Paris and London at the end of the decade.
+This was followed by retrospectives (exhibitions) in Paris and London at the end of the decade.

 After the death of his wife, Gala in 1982, Dali's health began to fail.
 It deteriorated further after he was burned in a fire in his home in Pubol in 1984.
-Two years later, a pace-maker was implanted.
-Much of this part of his life was spent in seclusion, first in Pubol and later in his apartments at Torre Galatea, adjacent to the Teatro Museo.
-Salvador Dali died on January 23, 1989 in Figueres from heart failure with respiratory complications.
+Much of this part of his life was spent in seclusion (social isolation), first in Pubol and later in his apartments at Torre Galatea, adjacent to the Teatro Museo.
+Salvador Dali died on January 23, 1989 in Figueres.